July Fourth is a time for picnics, fireworks, and celebrating our liberties as Americans.

 Our veterans must be able to enjoy the full benefits of the right to life, liberty, and the pursuit of happiness they have protected for all of us.

-If you can, thank a veteran for their service and tell them how much you genuinely appreciate the sacrifices they made to help preserve the way of life we love.
+If you are a veteran in need of help, contact us at (800) 995-1212 today.
+If you aren't a veteran, be sure to thank a veteran for their service this holiday and tell them how much you genuinely appreciate the sacrifices they made.